DrC0ns0le/RTXVideoProcessor/docs/PIPELINE_ARCHITECTURE.md

 avcodec_receive_frame()
     ↓
 Accurate seeking: Discard frames before seek target [main.cpp:657-671]
-    └─ If in.seek_offset_us > 0 AND !cfg.noAccurateSeek:
+    └─ If in.seek_offset_us > 0 AND !cfg.noAccurateSeek AND !cfg.seek2any:
         └─ If frame_time_us < in.seek_offset_us: drop frame
             ↓
 Check for output seeking [lines 573-577]